theo-armour/maps-2021/sandbox/globe-us-county-indemnity/README.md

 This is a first pass at displaying the data.
 Further revisions might add more data

-* $$ per acre as colors with legend
+* Add slider bar for years; and animation
 * Percent of normal precipitation, sunlight temperature, CO2, etc hours per year per county
-* Width of bar: total acres
 * Legends and colors developed in more detail
 * Rainfall or other weather difference with moving average is indicated
-* Add slider bar for years
 * Add functions that look for and report interesting data points
 * Continue investigation into data sources
 * Current year color indicates the difference with a moving averages of the data